Zareel/JavaScript-Questions-and-Answers/readme.md

 # 68. How do you create an object with prototype?

 - The Object.create() method is used to create a new object with the specified prototype object and properties.
-- i.e, It uses existing object as the prototype of the newly created object.
-It returns a new object with the specified prototype object and properties.

 ```javascript
 const user = {